 The Tier 1 emission factors assume an averaged or typical technology and abatement implementation in the country and integrate all different sub-processes within the solid fuel transformation process.
-In cases where specific abatement options are to be taken into account, a Tier 1 method is not applicable and a Tier 2 or Tier 3 approach must be used.
+In cases where specific abatement options are to be considered, a Tier 1 method is not applicable and a Tier 2 or Tier 3 approach must be used.